Key Observing Surveys and Programs

 The Nancy Grace Roman Space Telescope is being designed to be capable of executing the following survey and observing programs.
 The specific implementation of surveys, the implementation survey teams, and all Guest Observer time will be competed and selected through future peer reviews.
 The surveys and programs all relate to at least two of the three main science themes of the Roman Space Telescope: measuring dark energy, investigating exoplanets, and great observatory astrophysics and planetary science.

 WFI High-Latitude Survey (HLS)

 A Wide Field Instrument (WFI) High-Latitude Survey (HLS) will be performed, taking up to 2 years of observations.
-The HLS will cover over 2,200 square degrees with imaging and low-resolution (grism) spectroscopy.
+The HLS will cover approximately 2000 square degrees with imaging and low-resolution (grism) spectroscopy.
 The imaging, in four NIR bands (Y, J, H, and F184), will reach J=26.7 AB for point sources.
 The spectroscopy will measure redshifts for over 15 million sources at redshift 1.1 to 2.8.
 Imaging and spectroscopy will support dark energy weak lensing and baryon acoustic oscillation measurements, respectively, and form an invaluable survey for Guest Investigator archival research studies of general astrophysics topics.

 WFI Supernova Survey